gauravkothari81/Incident-Management-Dataset-Closing-Time-Prediction-/README.md

 Dataset Link : https://archive.ics.uci.edu/ml/datasets/Incident+management+process+enriched+event+log

+# Target:
-Target:Here, we the target variable will be a calculated column 'Closing time (min)' which is the difference between columns 'opened_at' and 'closed_at'.
+Here, we the target variable will be a calculated column 'Closing time (min)' which is the difference between columns 'opened_at' and 'closed_at'.